spramij/cs2005/README.md

-# cs2005
+# Computer Science 2005 - Software Engineering
-## Final project for CS 2005
+## Final project for COMP2005

-Our goal is to create a fitness tracker app
+Create a GUI for a fitness tracker app that feeds off data input from the user.

+## Objectives

 Main functionalities:
 - create profiles: different users